Bengal Assembly pandemonium: A look at the other infamous scenes | Politics

 Bengal Assembly pandemonium: A look at the other infamous scenes

-Jayalalithaa vowed to return to the Assembly as Chief Minister and did so two years later.Tamil Nadu, 2017 During the trust vote of the K Palaniswami-led AIADMK government, pandemonium broke out inside the House and some opposition members even climbed atop the Speakers podium and sat on the chair, while the opposition DMK members were evicted physically.
+Jayalalithaa vowed to return to the Assembly as the states Chief Minister and did so two years later.Tamil Nadu, 2017 During the trust vote of the K Palaniswami-led AIADMK government, pandemonium broke out inside the House and some opposition members even climbed atop the Speakers podium and sat on the chair, while the opposition DMK members were physically evicted.

 - Country: